kwingham/bugnexus/README.md

 - No profile yet?
 We’ll guide you in creating one before posting.
 - Logged-in users can view their posts and edit or delete their content.

-Tech Stack: We used Prism.js for syntax highlighting (although it was not fully implemented due to time constraints), shadcn for a responsive menu, and Clerk for authentication.
+Tech Stack: We used Prism.js for syntax highlighting (although it was not fully implemented due to time constraints), shadcn for an Accessibility-First Design, and a responsive menu, and lastly Clerk for authentication.

 ### Future Enhancements: